 The Job Application

 This page covers the four most common items a potential employer may ask for in a job application.
-The guidelines on this page are not meant to be all encompassing, but rather as a good starting off place to understand the four main components to a job application.
+The guidelines on this page are not meant to be all-encompassing, but rather serve as a good starting place to understand the four main components to a job application.
 Use the links below to jump to a given section on this page.

 As a general principle, the length of a resume is not as important as it is to list relevant work experience.
 As a result, due to an applicant’s lack of experience, entry-level resumes should only take up one page.
 As relevant experience is garnered, it is normal and expected for resumes to increase in length.

 Each section should be laid out in chronological order, starting with most recent experiences.
-Specific sections may vary per applicant on account of what experience the applicant has to offer for the position.
+Specific sections may vary per applicant due to what experience the applicant has to offer for the position.
 However, all resumes should have the following sections:

 Section 1: Contact Information